clowwindy/shadowsocks-libev/README.md

 #### Build from source with centos

-If you are using CentOS 7, you need to install these prequirement to build from source code:
+If you are using CentOS 7, you need to install these prerequirements to build from source code:

 ```bash
 yum install epel-release -y